Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Simulation Study

 \section{Simulation Study}

-We perform a small factorial simulation study to assess the finite sample performance of the alternative methods, under the different combinations of $\mA_y$, $\mA_a$ or $\mA_m$ being in turn correctly specified or not, while the instrument model is always correct.
-We write $\mathbb{1}(\mA_k \neq m_{k0})$ as an indicator function, for scenarios where the assumed model indexed by $k$ is misspecified.
+We perform a factorial simulation study to assess the finite sample performance of the alternative methods to estimate the statistical parameter of interest, under the different combinations of $\omega$, $\pi$ or $m$ being in turn correctly specified or not, while the instrument model is always correct.
+We write $\mathbb{1}(k \neq {k_0})$ as an indicator function for scenarios where the assumed model for $k\in\{\omega,\pi,m\}$ is misspecified.

-We generate the RCT data, with two-sided non-adherence, i.e. both randomly allocated groups have a non-zero probability of receiving the opposite treatment.
+We generate data to mimic a randomised controlled trial with two-sided non-adherence, i.e. both randomly allocated groups have a non-zero probability of receiving the opposite treatment.
+The are two different sample sizes, small $n=500$ and large $n=10,000$.
 We begin by generating five independent standard normal variables $W_1, \ldots, W_4$ and $V$.
 These are the observed baseline covariates, of which one is the effect modifier $V$.
 We also generate a standard normal unobserved confounder $U$.
-We generate randomised treatment also independently of the other variables, $Z \sim \mbox{Bern}(0.6)$, and then simulate the binary treatment received $A$ as a function the baseline variables, the unobserved confounder, and the instrument:
+We generate randomised treatment also independently of the other variables, $Z \sim \mbox{Bern}(0.6)$, and then simulate the binary treatment received $A \sim \mbox{Bern}(\pi_0(W,V,U,Z))$, i.e. the probability of getting the active treatment is a function the baseline variables, the unobserved confounder, and the instrument, namely

-Notice that we are generating $A$ in such a way that the condition necessary for the IV-g estimator to converge to the parameter of interest when $\mA_m$ is wrong is no longer satisfied.
+Notice that we are generating the exposure $A$ in such a way that the condition necessary for the IV-g estimator to converge to the parameter of interest when $\mM$ is wrong is no longer satisfied, for settings where the true $\pi_0\neq\pi$.